ABareyan/GifTastic/README.md

 The project was created by the GIPHY API.

-The limit was 10 players.
+The limit was 10 pictures.

 ** How to use this page. **